TUD-STKS/TargetOptimizer/README.md

 3. Carefully think about the parameters you want to change (as mentioned above, default values are generally well suited)
 4. Press "Optimize Targets"
 5. Export the results as a CSV file, a gestural score for VocalTractLab, or as a Praat PitchTier file with the model f0 contour by pressing "Save as..."

+## How to cite:
+If you use the TargetOptimizer in a publication, we would appreciate if you cite the following paper:
+>Krug, P., Stone, S., Wilbrandt, A. and Birkholz, P., 2021.
+TargetOptimizer 2.0: Enhanced Estimation of Articulatory Targets.
+In: Studientexte zur Sprachkommunikation: Elektronische Sprachsignalverarbeitung 2021.
+TUDPress, Dresden, Germany.